 Kitten season, otherwise known as feline breeding season, takes place during warm months, typically March through October, and many shelters experience the bulk of their cat and kitten intake during this time.
 Shelters and rescues need foster parents who can provide temporary care for these vulnerable kittens until they are old enough to be adopted.
-To learn more about Kitten Season and the ways you can help, check out this article from Community Education Specialist, Amanda Ward.

 You can help support Cat Depot during Kitten Season and all year long, not matter your age, ability or resources:

 - Anyone, anywhere can donate cat food, litter, and other items for momma cats and their babies by shopping on our Chewy Wishlist or dropping items off at our shelter.